Understanding Omotenashi: Uncovering the Key to Japanese Hospitality

 Omotenashs is all about offering the best service without the expectation of a reward

-With the upcoming Tokyo 2020 Olympics rapidly approaching the word omotenashi is being used by the media a lot more to promote Japanese hospitality.
-The meaning of omotenashi goes way deeper than just proving outstanding hospitality as the original meaning is to entertain guests wholeheartedly.
+You might think “What is Omotenashi?”.
+With the upcoming Tokyo 2020 Olympics rapidly approaching the word “Omotenashi” is being used by the media a lot more to promote Japanese hospitality.
+The meaning of Omotenashi goes way deeper than just providing outstanding hospitality as the original meaning is to entertain guests wholeheartedly.

 The extent of this sentiment is highlighted in the service industry, when the sales associates address the customer by adding the honorific “O” and “-sama” to the beginning and end of kyaku (customer)respectively.